anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 #### "Voting-out" the Steward

 In the same way that a Steward can be voted in by Namada governance through a custom proposal, the equal and opposite force exists.
 Hence, any governance member (validator or delegate), is able to initiate a vote (for the relevant cost) in order to remove an arbitrary number of current PGF Stewards.
-If this proposal passes, it signals that the Steward has not fulfilled their duty, as the public, which the Steward is meant to serve (hence the name), is unhappy with the Steward's service.
+If this proposal passes, it signals that the Steward(s) has/have not fulfilled their duty to the public, which the Stewards are meant to serve (hence the name).

 ### Initiating the vote